ARM-software/bob-build/docs/module_types/common_module_properties.md

 - `${bob_config}` - the Bob configuration file.
 - `${args}` - arguments from `post_install_args`

+Not supported on Android.bp.

 ### **bob_module.post_install_args** (optional)

 Arguments to insert into `post_install_cmd`.
 This allows arguments to added based on features and defaults.
+Not supported on Android.bp.

 ----
 ### **bob_module.target_supported** (optional)